 - 1 lime

-What’s your favorite way to eat corn-on-the-cob?
+What’s your favorite way to eat fresh sweet corn?